How do you get STIs?

 If body fluids (blood, breast milk, semen, pre-cum, rectal fluids, or vaginal fluids) have entered your mouth, there is a risk of contracting HIV.
 Any contact between bodily fluids and mucous membranes or breaks in the skin (cuts or wounds) carries a risk of HIV transmission.
 Men who have sex with men (MSM) have a higher risk of contracting HIV.

-Oral sex: oral-anal contact
+STI through oral sex: oral-anal contact

 Oral-anal contact (rimming) can transmit STIs and other bacterial infections, including hepatitis A, syphilis, and other intestinal pathogens.
 Other STIs such as chlamydia and gonorrhea can also be transmitted via this route.